KNowledgeOnWebScale/walder/README.md

     ...
   path-entry-2:
     ...
-x-walder-errors: # Default error page views - status codes with files containing the HTML template (absolute path or relative to the views directory)
+x-walder-errors: # Default error page views - status codes with files containing the HTML view template (absolute path or relative to the views directory)
   404: ...
   500: ...
   ...